U.S. private equity fund Paine takes bite of EU farming

 The deal marks the latest move by the private equity sector into the global food and agricultural fields, amid mounting interest and threats facing the world’s future food supply: intense competition for land; increasing demands on limited water resources among a rising global population; and the growing threat of volatile weather.

-John Atkin, former chief operating officer of Syngenta AG , will become chairman of Spearhead International, Schwartz said.
-(Reporting by P.J.
-Huffstutter; Editing by Leslie Adler)
+John Atkin, former chief operating officer of Syngenta AG SYNN.VX, will become chairman of Spearhead International, Schwartz said.